Anik032/Pizza-Sales-Analysis_SQL/README.md

 # Pizza-Sales-Analysis_SQL
 Welcome to the Pizza Sales Analysis project!
 This repository contains a comprehensive SQL-based analysis of pizza sales data.
 The project is designed to provide insights into sales performance, customer preferences, and operational efficiency using SQL queries.

-**Project Overview**
+**Project Overview:**
 This project involves analyzing pizza sales data from four CSV files, answering 13 questions that range from basic to advanced levels.
 The data is processed and analyzed using SQL to extract meaningful insights and drive data-driven decision-making.

 **Files Included** <br>
-orders.csv: Contains information about individual pizza orders. pizza_types.csv: Lists different types of pizzas available. pizzas.csv: Includes details about pizzas, such as size and type. order_details.csv: Provides a breakdown of each order's details, including quantities and prices.
+orders.csv: Contains information about individual pizza orders.<br> pizza_types.csv: Lists different types of pizzas available.<br> pizzas.csv: Includes details about pizzas, such as size and type.<br> order_details.csv: Provides a breakdown of each order's details, including quantities and prices.

 **Data Model**